-- L3.1 Where it appears to the Chief Executive that a position is likely to be either potentially excess or excess to an ACTPS directorate's requirements, and prior to any individual officer(s) being identified, the Chief Executive must, at the earliest practicable time, advise and discuss with the union(s), the following issues (as appropriate in each case): - L3.1.1 The number and classification of officers in the part of the directorate affected. - L3.1.2 The reasons an officer is or officers are likely to be excess to requirements. - L3.1.3 The method of identifying officers as excess, having regard to the efficient and economical working of the relevant directorate and the relative efficiency of officers. - L3.1.4 The number, classification, location and details of the officers likely to be excess. - L3.1.5 The number and classification of officers expected to be required for the performance of any continuing functions in the part of the directorate affected. - L3.1.6 Measures that could be taken to remove or reduce the incidence of officers becoming excess. - L3.1.7 Redeployment prospects for the officers concerned. - L3.1.8 The appropriateness of using voluntary retirement. - L3.1.9 Whether it is appropriate for involuntary retirement to be used if necessary.
+- Use the chief executive that a position is likely to be either potentially excess or excess to CIT's requirements, and prior to any individual officer(s) being identified, the chief executive must, at the earliest practicable time, advise and discuss with the union(s), the following issues (as appropriate in each case): - L3.1.1 The number and classification of officers in the part of CIT affected. - L3.1.2 The reasons an officer is or officers are likely to be excess to requirements. - L3.1.3 The method of identifying officers as excess, having regard to the efficient and economical working of CIT and the relative efficiency of officers. - L3.1.4 The number, classification, location and details of the officers likely to be excess. - L3.1.5 The number and classification of officers expected to be required for the performance of any continuing functions in the part of CIT affected. - L3.1.6 Measures that could be taken to remove or reduce the incidence of officers becoming excess. - L3.1.7 Redeployment prospects for the officers concerned. - L3.1.8 The appropriateness of using voluntary retirement. - L3.1.9 Whether it is appropriate for involuntary retirement to be used if necessary. - L3.2 The discussions under subclause L3.1 must take place over such time as is reasonable, taking into account the complexity of the restructuring and need for potential excess officer situations to be resolved quickly and must comply with the consultation requirements of F1 -.
+Any use of involuntary redundancy must be agreed between the chief executive and the union(s) at this stage and must not be used without the written agreement of the chief executive and the union(s).

-- L3.2 The discussions under subclause L3.1 must take place over such time as is reasonable, taking into account the complexity of the restructuring and need for potential excess officer situations to be resolved quickly and must comply with the consultation requirements of F1 -.
-Any use of involuntary redundancy must be agreed between the Chief Executive and the union(s) at this stage and must not be used without the written agreement of the Chief Executive and the union(s). - L3.3 The Chief Executive must comply with the notification and consultation requirements for union(s) and Centrelink about terminations set out in the FW Act. - L3.4 The Chief Executive must, at the first available opportunity, inform all officers likely to be affected by an excess staffing situation of the terms and operation of this section. - L3.5 Where a redundancy situation affects a number of officers engaged in the same work at the same level, elections to be made voluntarily redundant may be invited. - L3.6 Nothing in this Agreement prevents the Chief Executive inviting officers who are not in a redundancy situation to express interest in voluntary redundancy, where such redundancies would permit the redeployment of potentially excess and excess officers who do not wish to accept voluntary redundancy.
+- L3.3 The chief executive must comply with the notification and consultation requirements for union(s) and Centrelink about terminations set out in the FW Act. - L3.4 The chief executive must, at the first available opportunity, inform all officers likely to be affected by an excess staffing situation of the terms and operation of this section. - L3.5 Where a redundancy situation affects a number of officers engaged in the same work at the same level, elections to be made voluntarily redundant may be invited. - L3.6 Nothing in this Agreement prevents the chief executive inviting officers who are not in a redundancy situation to express interest in voluntary redundancy, where such redundancies would permit the redeployment of potentially excess and excess officers who do not wish to accept voluntary redundancy.